737BassTP/COSC345-Game/story/introduction.md

 *Dr Trotman appears*

 Not if I have anything to say about that!
-This is now Duneatin'!
+I declare this city Duneatin'!
 I have brought all the food to life!
 Now all I need is an albatross egg to make the spell permanent, then with my army, I will take over the world!

 You there!
-WHat are you looking at? [insert food pun name], attack!
+What are you looking at?
+Super Nefarious Appetiser Contingent, attack!

-*Combat tutorial with an easy encounter*
+*Combat tutorial with an easy encounter, including one of each food that are high in carbs, proteins, and fats*

-Gah, you demolished my Super Nefarious Attack Contingent!
+Gah, you demolished my S.N.A.C!
 I'll be back!